-You can install the Windows Async Gateway as an application or a service.
+You can install the Windows Async Gateway as a Windows application or a Windows service.

 When you install the Windows Async Gateway as an application, it can be manually started by a user or it can be added to a user's Startup folder so that it starts automatically when the user logs in to the Windows server.
-When running as an application, the Async Gateway displays a console on the Windows server where you can monitor and control the gateway.
+When running as an application, the Async Gateway displays a server console on the Windows server where you can monitor and control the gateway.

 When you install the Windows Async Gateway as a service, it can be configured to start automatically when the server starts and must run under a specific Windows user account that has rights to run services.
-When running as a service, the Async Gateway does not display a user interface on the Windows server.
-However, it can still be monitored from its Web console, as described in "Using the Async Gateway Web Console" on page 75.
+By default, when running as a service, the Async Gateway does not display a user interface on the Windows server.
+However, it can still be monitored from its Web console, as described in "Using the Async Gateway Web Console" on page 77.